 Blonien said he did not know the value of the stock, but called it a "considerable" amount.

 Last year, the senior Medina transferred the ownership of his other business, Lucky Money, to his sons, Blonien said.
-Lucky Money is a service that allows people to send money to their relatives living in the

 The casino has had its fair share of controversy, which included former Colma mayors Philip Lum and Ronald Maldonado.